 Rosacea is a chronic, inflammatory skin condition that most often affects the face.
 Rosacea worsens with time if left untreated.
 It is often mistaken for acne, eczema, or a skin allergy.

-Rosacea appears to be more common among fair-skinned people and affects an estimated 5% of Americans.
+Rosacea appears to be more common among fair-skinned people and affects an estimated 14 million Americans (1 in 20 people).
 Although the causes are not fully understood and there is no cure, there are a number of ways to relieve symptoms.

 Fast facts on rosacea

 - The main symptom of rosacea is the development of facial pustules.

 - Around 14 million Americans are thought to have rosacea.